jlevy/lft/lft.md

   you will discover your users (and competitors) like features such as emoji reactions and generative-AI stickers.
   These make your product significantly more complex as you try to make your users happy.
-I'll call it *feature complexity* and it really is the complexity of human desires.
+I’ll call it *feature complexity* and it really is the complexity of human desires.
 It is not well defined and subjective but under your control.

   Engineers should *exercise careful judgement about when to explore feature